 Why Hire a Divorce Attorney?

-Even in cases where you and your spouse agree to the distribution of property, it is important to hire a divorce attorney so these findings can be presented to the judge accordingly.
+Even in cases where you and your spouse agree to the distribution of property, it is important to hire a divorce attorney so these agreements can be written correctly, include the necessary terms, and if necessary presented to the court.

 In cases where either of you contests the terms of distribution presented by the other, enlisting the services of a DC divorce attorney becomes of the utmost importance.
 In such cases, you need strong legal representation to make your case to the judge.